LTS5/connectomeviewer/doc/plugins.rst

 If you would like to develop a plugin for ConnectomeViewer, there are `external tutorials <https://svn.enthought.com/enthought/wiki/EnvisageDevGuide>`_ or you can look at the source code in the plugin folder.
 Feel free to `contact us <mailto:info AT connectomics DOT org>`_ if you have any questions or would like to add a plugin to the list.
-Additionally, you should visit `ConnectomeViewer Blueprints <https://launchpad.net/connectomeviewer>`_ to see ongoing developments.
+Additionally, you should visit `ConnectomeViewer Wiki <http://wiki.github.com/unidesigner/connectomeviewer/>`_ to see ongoing developments.

 sLORETA Plugin